-OnBoard provides your organization a Resource Library.
-This is a perfect place for commonly-accessed documents, hyperlinks, photos, or video links for your team that are not directly associated with any one particular meeting.
+OnBoard's Resource library is a perfect place for commonly-accessed documents, hyperlinks, photos, or video links for your team that are not directly associated with any one particular meeting.
 For example.
 Policies, Bylaws, Procedures and Strategic Planning documents, or a hyperlink to the OnBoard iPad training guide on the Help Center are all perfect examples of what the Resource Library is intended to be.
-The objects that are placed in the resource library can be made available to all members in your organization or access can be restricted to individual users and groups.
+The objects that are placed in the Resource library can be made available to all members in your organization or access can be restricted to individual users and groups.

 Creating Resource Folders